-- (A) Prior to the placement of any solid waste dumpster(s) to be emptied_serviced by the City, the owner must receive site approval by-from the City in order to assure that all requested containers (size and style) are compatible with City <a href="mailto:solid waste_service_front-loaded_refuse_disposal_equipment_assigned_to_the_used_for_the_given_area.
-The City emptied_serviced by emptied_serviced by solid waste_style="mailto:solid waste_used-will-style-given-area">solid waste_used-will-solid waste_used-will-style-given-area.
-The City or solid waste_used-will-solid waste_used-wi - (B) The site owner and/or manager of all residential non-commercial locations must provide and maintain the site dumpsters and curbcarts, including functional lids.
+- (A) Prior to the placement of any solid waste dumpster(s) to be serviced by the City, the owner must receive site approval from the City in order to assure that all requested containers (size and style) are compatible with City solid waste service equipment used for the given area.
+The City or the City's recycling contractor will schedule a free site visit. - (B) The site owner and/or manager of all residential locations must provide and maintain the site dumpsters and curbcarts including functional lids.
 If the trash dumpster becomes unserviceable, it is the responsibility of the site owner and/or manager to make the needed repairs to the dumpster.
-All non-residential locations must use the dumpsters provided through the City's refuse and recycling collection contractors.
-If the dumpster is unable to be safely emptied, the container will not be serviced and it will be up to the owner and/or manager to correct the problem. - (C) Solid waste must be properly prepared for collection and contained inside city-approved containers to avoid littering.
+All non-residential locations must use the dumpsters provided through the City's refuse and recycling collection contractors. - (C) Solid waste must be properly prepared for collection and contained inside cityapproved containers to avoid littering.
 Paper products and other loose debris must be covered to avoid blowing.
-The property_site_owner and/or designee manager_must_are_responsible_to_repackage_torn_bags_or_rectify_tipped containers_in_a timely manner in order to ensure that all materials are_properly contained the materials for collection. - (D) Solid waste and recycling containers must be maintained to be safe for access, such as not having jagged edges or greasy sides.
-Residents and businesses need to remove all liquid and food solids from the recyclable materials in

-- collectors.
-If a business or resident continuously disregards this requirement, the collectors will not be serviced until cleaned of this debris.
-Clean Community Standards may be contacted regarding this problem. - (D) Damaged carts with jagged edges that pose a safety risk to service personnel will not be collected.
+The site owner and/or manager are responsible to repackage torn bags or rectify tipped containers to ensure that all materials are properly contained for collection. - (D) Damaged carts with jagged edges that pose a safety risk to service personnel will not be collected.
 It is the responsibility of the property owner and/or manager to report curbcart damage to the city or city recycling contractor for replacement. - (E) All liquid and food debris must be removed from all recyclable materials to ensure that insects and other animal pests are not attracted to the recycling containers.
 Failure to properly empty and rinse out recyclables will result in these materials being rejected for service.
 Recycling containers must by clean of this debris before they will be serviced.
-A Clean Community Standards violation may be reported if this is a continual problem at any residential or commercial location. - (FE) Recycling bins curbcarts are the property of the City and may not be removed from the specific address to which the bin curbcart has been issued.
-Replacement recycling bins are available at no charge from the City.
-Two (2) additional recycling bins, beyond the standard allocation of up to 2 bins, may be requested.
-Additional bins beyond the maximum of 4 free bins are available from the City at cost, as supplies are available. - (F) Cardboard boxes, sized to a maximum of 2 feet in width by 3 feet in length by 18 inches in height and not weighing more than 50 lbs, may be used as collectors to hold surplus paper recyclables that do not fit into the City-provided recycling bin. - (G) Cardboard boxes are not accepted as collection containers for refuse, recycling, or compostables. - (H) Fluorescent tubes may be placed inside refuse carts Unbroken fluorescent tubes are also accepted for recycling at the Drop-Off Station for a fee. - (H) Solid waste containers that are emptied by automated lifts on vehicles may not weigh more than the maximum weights specified on the each container s and 4 tons for 6-yard dumpsters. - (1) The fees for the cost and delivery, servicing, and replacement of refuse and compostable curbcarts will be determined by City Council resolution and will be invoiced to the property owner.
+A Clean Community Standards violation may be reported if this is a continual problem at any residential or commercial location. - (F) Recycling curbcarts are the property of the City and may not be removed from the specific address to which the curbcart has been issued.

+- (G) Cardboard boxes are not accepted as collection containers for refuse, recycling, or compostables. - (H) Solid waste containers that are emptied by automated lifts on vehicles may not weigh more than the maximum weights specified on each container. - (I) The fees for the cost and delivery, servicing, and replacement of refuse and compost curbcarts will be determined by City Council resolution and will be invoiced to the property owner.
 Nonpayment of the invoice will result in the costs being assessed against the property owner pursuant to section 2:5 of Chapter 26. - (K) The number of refuse carts assigned to a location is dependent on the amount of solid waste expected to be generated on-site each week.
-Apartment locations of under fewer than 10 units generally will be assigned 64 gallons of refuse capacity per dwelling unit.
+Apartment locations of fewer than 10 units generally will be assigned 64 gallons of refuse capacity per dwelling unit.
 Apartment locations with fewer than 10 units will be assigned one 96 gallon recycling cart, unless additional carts are requested by the property owner / manager or deemed necessary by the City and/or its contractor

-(24) PREPARATION REQUIREMENTS FOR "COMPOSTABLES"
+(2) PREPARATION REQUIREMENTS FOR "COMPOSTABLES"